UpdraftFund/.github/profile/README.md

 #### For solutions

-[Aura](https://brightid.gitbook.io/aura) scorecards for the solutions, where experts evaluate the validity and impact of solutions, the track record of drafters, and sniff out scams.
+[Aura](https://brightid.gitbook.io/aura) scorecards for the solutions, where experts evaluate the validity and impact of solutions, idea-solution fit, the track record of drafters, and sniff out scams.

-They can also report on solution impact and idea-solution fit.
+They can also report on the quality and impact of a funded solution's implementation.

 #### For drafters